Principal Investigator

 Dr. Chaoqun (Crystal) Lu

-Chaoqun is an associate professor in the Department of Ecology, Evolution, & Organismal Biology at ISU.
+Chaoqun is a professor in the Department of Soil and Environmental Sciences at UW-Madison.
 She is a quantitative ecosystem ecologist, with a research focus on understanding and quantifying the complex ecosystem processes in response to climate change, land use and cover change, and human management across scales.
-Her primary area of interest includes estimation of terrestrial carbon sequestration, land-to-atmosphere greenhouse gas emissions, and land-to-aquatic nutrient movements by using land surface models, and data-model assimilation approach.
-Prior to joining ISU, she was a Research Fellow at Auburn University.
-She received her Ph.D. degree from Chinese Academy of Sciences and got postdoctoral training at Auburn University.
+Her primary area of interest includes estimation of terrestrial carbon sequestration, land-to-atmosphere greenhouse gas emissions, and land-to-aquatic nutrient movements by using process-based land surface models, and data-driven AI-empowered prediction tools.

 Postdoctoral Research Associate